 At first, the debt collector needs to specify that they’re trying to collect a debt and any of the information gotten from you can be used to fulfill the purpose.
 Also, the collector needs to inform you of the collection agency as well as his or her name.

 A collector cannot contact you if you are at duty or at any odd or uncomfortable time such as late nights or early mornings.

 Most of the times, a collection company or agent ought not to blame, curse or distress you.
 Precisely, they cannot terrorize or harm you or your reputation or property.
 They are also required not to use any of the abusive or obscene words.
 Harassment is not at all acceptable in any way.

 Misleading representations and unfair practices

-A collection agency cannot lie in anyway.
+A collection agency cannot lie in any way.
 It can’t pretend to be enforcement or government agency.
 They cannot threaten you by stating that you can be put behind the bars or your property can be seized.
-In addition to this, they cannot state it as a crime and distress you by sending repeatedly sending letter such as “Final Warning”.
+In addition to this, they cannot state it as a crime and distress you by sending repeatedly sending a letter such as “Final Warning”.
 The collection agency cannot add any additional fees or charges that were not mentioned during the agreement.

 How to deal with someone who scares you to Sue

 A creditor may threaten you to bring you under lawsuit so as to force you to pay the debts.
 According to law, collection agencies can sue those who are on debt along with additional interests and penalties.
 While dealing with such situation you need to know the following guidelines.

 - At first, you need to know whether the creditor is in legal guidelines.
 If not, it may be considered as harassment.